-The most usual construction, cylindrical, can take on two forms (Figure above).
+The most usual construction, cylindrical, can take on two forms (figure above).
 The most common cylindrical style is with the rotor on the inside, above right.
-This style motor is used in hard disk drives.
+This style of motor is used in hard disk drives.
 It is also possible to put the rotor on the outside surrounding the stator.

-High torque pancake motors may have stator coils on both sides of the rotor (Figure above-b).
+High torque pancake motors may have stator coils on both sides of the rotor (figure above-b).

 Lower torque applications like floppy disk drive motors suffice with a stator coil on one side of the rotor, (Figure above-a).
 The direction of the magnetic flux is axial, that is, parallel to the axis of rotation.

-The simple cylindrical 3-φ motor Figure above is commutated by a Hall effect device for each of the three stator phases.
+The simple cylindrical 3-φ motor (figure above) is commutated by a Hall effect device for each of the three stator phases.
 The changing position of the permanent magnet rotor is sensed by the Hall device as the polarity of the passing rotor pole changes.

-The 3-φ pancake motor (Figure above) has 6-stator poles and 8-rotor poles.
+The 3-φ pancake motor has 6-stator poles and 8-rotor poles.
 The rotor is a flat ferrite ring magnetized with eight axially magnetized alternating poles.
 We do not show that the rotor is capped by a mild steel plate for mounting to the bearing in the middle of the stator.

 The permanent magnet rotor would follow as in the case of a synchronous motor.
-A two pole rotor would follow this field at the same rotation rate as the rotating field.
-However, our 8-pole rotor will rotate at a submultiple of this rate due the the extra poles in the rotor.
+A two-pole rotor would follow this field at the same rotation rate as the rotating field.
+However, our 8-pole rotor will rotate at a submultiple of this rate due to the extra poles in the rotor.

 The goal of a brushless fan motor is to minimize the cost of manufacture.
 This is an incentive to move lower performance products from a 3-φ to a 2-φ configuration.
 Depending on how it is driven, it may be called a 4-φ motor.

 The majority of the torque is due to the interaction of the inside stator 2-φ coils with the 4-pole section of the rotor.
 Moreover, the 4-pole section of the rotor must be on the bottom so that the Hall sensors will sense the proper commutation signals.

-In Figure above, the 2-φ push-pull drive (also known as 4-φ drive) uses two Hall effect sensors to drive four windings.
-The sensors are spaced 90o electrical apart, which is 90o physical for a single pole rotor.
+In the figure above, the 2-φ push-pull drive (also known as 4-φ drive) uses two Hall effect sensors to drive four windings.
+The sensors are spaced 90° electrical apart, which is 90° physical for a single pole rotor.